Pato-elf/dartmudlet/README.md

 /cast off                        - Stop repeat practice casting
 ```
 ```
-/chan info                       - Display full channelling stats on screen /chan pause on|off               - Pause powercast to wait for full concentration /chan share on|off|brief         - Change settings of the channel share button
+/chan <num>                      - Manually channel an amount to the channelling system /chan info                       - Display full channelling stats on screen /chan pause on|off               - Pause powercast to wait for full concentration /chan share on|off|brief         - Change settings of the channel share button